-Born at the end of the nineteenth century when psychologists were first identifying homosexuality as a condition and men and women began to see themselves as Gays and Lesbians, Ray Bourbon had a show business career as a comedian and female impersonator that spanned over fifty years, well into an era when Gay liberation would take shape.
-He was perhaps the most well-known and well-traveled performer in Gay venues during the last century, but he remains largely forgotten today, his comedy both a glimpse into and a relic of another time.
+Born at the turn of the last century when psychologists were first identifying homosexuality as a condition and men and women began to see themselves as gays and lesbians, Ray Bourbon had a show business career as a comedian and female impersonator that spanned over fifty years, well into an era when gay liberation would take shape.
+He was perhaps the most well-known and well-traveled performer in gay venues during the last century.
+But he remains largely forgotten today, his comedy both a glimpse into and a relic of another time.

 While the recordings allow us to know Ray Bourbon the performer, Ray Bourbon the man remains elusive.
 Documentation on his life, culled from press releases or third-hand short biographies in show business publications, is often conflicting and lacking in detail, a situation that Ray himself encouraged during his lifetime.
 His memoirs, written by Ray shortly before his death in 1972, represent only a small piece of the jigsaw puzzle of his life.
-Much of what we can document about Ray has been unearthed by a dedicated group of researchers mentioned who all, upon hearing Ray’s routines that poked fun at everything from Hollywood to drag queens and divas to straight married life and religion, asked the question, “Who was Ray Bourbon?”
+Much of what we can document about Ray has been unearthed by a dedicated group of researchers who all, upon hearing Ray’s routines that poked fun at everything from Hollywood to drag queens and divas to straight married life and religion, asked the question, “Who was Ray Bourbon?”
 The answers and theories that have emerged are both revelatory and raise even more questions.

 I began my own research on Ray Bourbon after picking up a couple of his albums in the mid-1990’s.
 At the time, I thought Ray might make an interesting topic for a documentary film; his work was both a glimpse into another era and a refreshing take on what it means to be Gay or just different in American society.
 I was unable to find enough visual material to pull off the documentary, but put up this web site to give my research a public outlet.

 Ray’s legacy is far subtler than his better-known contemporaries, such as Harry Hay or Allan Ginsberg.
-His appearances are still fondly remembered by many who saw him when he toured in big and small towns all over the country, providing many isolated Gay men with a glimpse of the loose-knit urban Gay community of the pre-Stonewall era.
+His appearances were fondly remembered by many who saw him when he toured in big and small towns all over the country, providing many isolated Gay men with a glimpse of the loose-knit urban Gay community of the pre-Stonewall era.
 Ray’s comedy was, at once, highbrow and lowbrow, overtly Gay and covertly subversive.

 Despite his influence on Gays, he remained vague about his own sexuality.
-We have evidence that he had relationships with both men and women, was married, and fathered at least one son.
+We have evidence that he had relationships with both men and women, was perhaps married, and may have fathered at least one son.
 In his memoirs, Ray discusses his sexual attractions and relationships to both genders, but never called himself gay or bisexual.
 He worked on stage in and out of drag, and, after claiming to have a sex change operation, referred to himself publicly as “Rae” and privately in letters to friends as “Ray”.
 He never referred to himself as transexual.

 At the time Ray lived, we didn’t have the conversations and vocabulary to discuss variations on the spectrums of gender and sexual orientation.
 Anyone who was “different” in gender or sexuality was simply “queer” – we don’t know how, exactly, Ray was “queer” in our modern understanding of sexual and gender identity.